Get a Library Card

 - Students possessing an active student card from Laurentian University, Cambrian College or Collège Boréal are entitled to a library card free of charge.

-- Within the District of Greater Sudbury, but outside of the City limits, subscription cards are available for $5.00 a month or $20.00 for the year.
+- Outside of the District of Sudbury, subscription cards are available for $5.00 a month or $20.00 for the year.

 - A valid library card is required to borrow library materials as well as to book time on the library's public Internet stations.
 When registering for a library card, cardholders agree to follow all rules and regulations of the Greater Sudbury Public Library.